 - Give them the practical gift of your time.
 Permit them to tell their story.
 Encourage them to do so.
 Let them say the stuff that is hard to hear.

 - Think twice about what you say.
-Sometimes phrases that are offered kindly might be perceived as a bit too off-the-cuff.
+Kindly offered phrases can sometimes be perceived as a bit too off-the-cuff.
 Instead of saying “thank you for your service," which takes on a clichéd “have a good day" quality, say something more considered.
 Say for example, “I don’t know your experience, but I think about you and your family," or “thank you for all you have done."

 - Give them a means by which to appreciate life again.
 Anticipate any possible triggers (like Memorial Day) and ask about them about these beforehand.